Now in open beta - free for 14 days, no credit card required.Download now ›

 Why is Northlight safer than Waalaxy for LinkedIn?

-Northlight connects to LinkedIn through Chrome DevTools Protocol, operating inside your actual running browser session.
-LinkedIn sees your real session fingerprint because it is your session — no extension layer, no injected scripts, no behavioral mismatch.
-There's nothing for detection systems to identify as automation because the activity is indistinguishable from manual use.
+Northlight operates inside your actual running browser session.
+LinkedIn sees your real session because it is your session — no extension layer, no injected scripts, no behavioral mismatch.
+There's nothing for LinkedIn's detection systems to identify as automation because the activity is indistinguishable from manual use.

 Does Waalaxy include email outreach?